Skip to content

 2013: VA Homeless Housing

-The nation’s first brand-new housing facility to provide permanent homes for previously homeless veterans opened in Basking Ridge, at the Lyons Veterans Administration campus.
-On Wednesday, October 30, 2013, Valley Brook Village on the Lyons VA campus held their grand opening and ribbon-cutting for the 63 apartments in the Phase I Valley Brook Village development.
+The nation’s first brand-new housing facility to provide permanent homes for previously homeless veterans opened in Basking Ridge at the Lyons Veterans Administration campus.
+On Wednesday, October 30, 2013, Valley Brook Village on the Lyons, VA campus held its grand opening and ribbon-cutting for the 63 apartments in the Phase I Valley Brook Village development.

-Valley Brook Village on the Lyons VA Campus Phase I completed in 2013.
+Valley Brook Village on the Lyons VA Campus Phase I was completed in 2013.

 “It is the “culmination of a dream.”